-But that doesn’t mean we can let the effort to make Philadelphia schools work for every student disappear from view.
-There’s still so much to keep worrying about: increased fears about school and school-adjacent shootings, the controversy surrounding structural changes to the school lottery system — and Philadelphia’s ever-present, seemingly endless public education crisis, exacerbated by the ongoing pandemic, subpar facilities, a serious lack of school teachers, and bus drivers, and support staff and … You get the idea.
+School is in full swing.
+Obviously, families with Philadelphia students, residents who care about kids, education, and safety, have much to worry about: increased fears about school and school-adjacent shootings, the controversy surrounding structural changes to the school lottery system — and Philadelphia’s ever-present, seemingly endless public education crisis, exacerbated by the ongoing pandemic, subpar facilities, a new superintendent from a very non-Philly district, a serious lack of school teachers, and bus drivers, and support staff and … You get the idea.

 We too reached out to those on the education frontlines to get tips on the most meaningful ways to help now, and as we look ahead.
 Below, what we learned.